-Next stop is rather close to the Tower of Belém.
+The next stop is rather close to the Tower of Belém.
 It is almost a blasphemy to Lisbon and not pay a visit to the Antelé Confeitaria de Belém.
 Traditional cakes, known simply as Pastéis de Belém (Belém cakes), are one of the most traditional and, of course, delicious snacks in the city.

-These are basically custard tarts made with egg tart pastry and cream, dusted with cinnamon; a simplicity that does not take away from their tastiness.
+These are custard tarts made with egg tart pastry and cream, dusted with cinnamon; a simplicity that does not take away from their tastiness.
 The bakery is typically very crowded with a long queue outside its doors.
 The queue, however, is worth tasting a bite of these delicacies.

 The ‘secret recipe’ has not been revealed for almost two centuries.
-It is believed that there are only three people in the world that know the entirety of what goes behind the closed doors in the ‘Oficina do Segrado’ – the ‘secret workshop’.
+It is believed that there are only three people in the world that know the entirety of what goes behind the closed doors in the ‘Oficina do Sagrado’ – the ‘secret workshop’.